Holme Eden Abbey

-Holme Eden Abbey was an abbey in Cumbria, England.
+Holme Eden Abbey is a house built on the site of an abbey in Cumbria, England.
 The current building (built 1833–37) is a Grade II* listed building.

 History

 It was designed in 1833 by John Dobson of Newcastle for a Peter Dixon (a cotton mill owner at Warwick Bridge).
 It is said to have seven entrances, 52 chimney pots and 365 windows in the manner of a Calendar house.
 In 1875 it was sold to a Wiliam Watson.

 From 1921 until 1983 it served as an abbey to Benedictine nuns.
 It then served as an exclusive old persons home before being converted into an award-winning development of twelve apartments.
 The old walled garden was developed with homes built inside it.

 Sir Maurice Douglas Warburton Elphinstone died here on 5 December 1995.